oMisterMo/Snake/README.md

 # Snake

-Eat the food that gets dropped into the world, this special snake can travel through walls and its own body.
+Eat the food that gets dropped into the world to grow in size, this special snake can travel through walls and its own body.

 ## Demo